 How many clothes do I need?
 When is enough enough?
 How many clothes should a woman have in her wardrobe?

 So how many clothes does the average woman have?
+What clothes do you have?
+Could you easily pack for a weekend away?
 And how many clothes is too many clothes?

 How many clothes is too many?

 In her message to me, my reader said:

 “Ashamedely I have a serious dilemma.
 I have way too many clothes, like say perhaps 50 pairs of jeans, pants, good pants, and casual pants – but what is reasonable?
 How many jeans does a girl typically have?
 How many white ones, black ones denim?
 How many good pants or old pants?
 How many summer dresses – the ones to go to the shops, or to the beach or to go out in, and then for each season?”

 “I had around 90 T-shirts, and 90 blouses, before I began to give some away, so you can see my dilemma.
 I’d like to know what’s a reasonable amount so I have a foundation to work towards.”

 “The problem with someone like me is that every item you love is beautiful, or it cost a lot, or was purchased with good intentions.
 I think as women we find it very hard to give them up because we are in love with them.
 They can bring us pleasure and make us feel good.”

 “At the height of my clothing addiction I spread my clothes into the wardrobes of 3 bedrooms and then onto rails.
 I couldn’t possibly wear them all and over time they wear out just hanging there.”

 “Since then I’ve given many of my clothes away to friends and charities.
 But I think I still have too much.”

 “What does a normal woman have in her wardrobe space?
 How many clothes do I need, what is reasonable and what is normally typical?”